 "If you come in contact with an infected individual, seek immediate medical assistance," was echoing through my head.
 Am I infected with this viral thing now?
 What kind of treatment was there for it?
 I didn't feel like I was going to have some violent outburst like the woman from the lobby.
 Zoe just stared at me wide eyed as the news continued.

 "Due to the unusually high number of cases, all mass transportation has been suspended until further notice to help contain the viral outbreak and to prevent the infection of mass numbers of people.
 Please arrange for other transportation or other living arrangements if you are away from home as we do not know when the airports and trains will be back to their regular schedule."

 "You're fucking kidding me," Zoe sighed, rubbing her temples.

 "Do you think it's like the H1N1 scare that happened a few years ago?"
 I asked, trying to convince myself that everything was going to be ok.

-With both of us being twenty-two, looks like renting a car would be out of the question never mind the insane bill we would have racked up driving all the way back to Vancouver.
+With both of us being twenty-two, renting a car would be out of the question; never mind the insane bill we would have racked up driving all the way back to Vancouver.
 Shit.
 This day could not have gotten any worse.

-We both jumped at the sudden on slot of fists banging on our hotel room door.
+We both jumped at the sudden onslaught of fists banging on our hotel room door.